 On May 24, 2022, the Company announced that it had received notice of an Ontario Superior Court of Justice application by JW Asset Management, LLC ("JWAM") in connection with the Company's process regarding the Etain Acquisition.
-In its application, JWAM seeks a declaration that the management, business, or affairs of the Company have been conducted in a manner that is oppressive or unfairly prejudicial or that unfairly disregards the interests of JWAM as a shareholder of RIV Capital.
-JWAM also seeks an order requiring the Company to purchase JWAM's Common Shares at C\$1.65 per Common Share.
+In its application, JWAM sought a declaration that the management, business, or affairs of the Company were conducted in a manner that was oppressive or unfairly prejudicial or that unfairly disregarded the interests of JWAM as a shareholder of RIV Capital.
+JWAM also sought an order requiring the Company to purchase JWAM's Common Shares at C\$1.65 per Common Share.